 - Nursery rhymes coming alive

-We were all so busy having fun in learning!
+- We were all busy, engaged, and having fun in learning!